 In fact, many joked how Google won the console war without a console, as Stadia offers 10.7 teraflops of raw GPU power, which is more than PS4 Pro and Xbox One X combined.

 In fact, it's rumoured that Microsoft will be announcing their own 'Netflix for games' on this year's e3, although there's no official confirmation on that.

-Sony, on the other hand, admitted to being wary of cloud , deeming it a threat to the company's business, although that doesn't mean they're not preparing something of their own.
+Sony, on the other hand, admitted to being , deeming it a threat to the company's business, although that doesn't mean they're not preparing something of their own.
 In fact, knowing Sony, it's just a matter of time before they announce their race horse.

 Amon thinks the market will soon get many more new arrivals, saying "We've started to see some of the cloud gaming announcements.
 I'm sure there’ll be much more coming".